ericfinger/brainfuck/README.md

 - Has no UI
 - Can therefore only run hard-coded brainfuck
-- Does ignore any non-opcode instructions but does not respect comments (lines starting with ; or // or # etc)
 - Has a default (hard-coded) & fixed memory-size of 1KB
 - A cell is a byte per brainfuck "spec" (8 bits)
 - Might not be the fastest (although with --release it's quite good already, IO is somewhat slow bc we print every char as per spec)